marijnh/style-mod/README.md

    property not starting with a dash or a letter or an @-sign is assumed to be a sub-selector.

+   When a property is has a name like `"parent(foo)"`, it specifies a parent class selector.
+It should hold another object that specifies styles that apply to this element when it is inside an element with the class name defined by `foo` in another style module.
+That module must be provided in the `parentModule` property of the value object.

+   To prevent an empty style from being omitted from the output (because you want to use it in an `parent(...)` rule), you can give it an `export: true` property.

    Finally, a property can specify an @-block to be wrapped around the styles defined inside the object that's the property's value.
 For example to create a media query you can do `{"@media screen and